-The panel finds the assessment policy of the AI programmes adequate.
+The panel finds the assessment policy of the HMC programme adequate.
 The procedures to assure the quality of assessments are well described.
-The panel is convinced that the quality assurance of the assessments in the degree programme AI is sufficient.
+The panel is convinced that the quality assurance of the assessments in the master's degree programme HMC is sufficient.
 The panel is positive about the introduction of the Course Unit Assessment Overviews, in which information is stored about the second examiners, the mechanisms in place to assure the quality of the assessment, the modes of assessment and the links of the assessments to the contents of the course.

-The assessment procedure of the bachelor thesis project is well described and adequate.
-During the site visit it became obvious that the assessment procedure for bachelor's theses left some room for misunderstanding about the competences of external examiners.
-The programme management has immediately taken measures to resolve this.
+The assessment procedure of the master thesis project is well described and adequate.
+During the site visit it became obvious that the assessment procedure for master's theses left some room for misunderstanding about the competences of external examiners.
+The programme management has immediately taken measures to resolve this misunderstanding.
+In addition, the panel advises the programme to be transparent about the difference in assessment criteria for the master's thesis projects of 45 EC and the master's thesis project of 30 EC and 15 EC internship.

-The panel has established that the Board of Examiners is performing its legal duties and tasks.
+The panel concludes that the Board of Examiners is performing its legal duties and tasks.
 The BoE checks 10% of all theses, which is sufficient.
 The efficiency of the sample checks could be further improved.

-The panel concludes that graduates of the bachelor's programme in Artificial Intelligence have achieved the intended learning outcomes.
-Bachelor graduates are well prepared for proceeding in a master's programme or a professional career in AI related industry.
+The panel concludes that graduates of the master's programme in Artificial Intelligence have achieved the intended learning outcomes.
+Master graduates are well prepared for proceeding in a PhD trajectory or a professional career on master's level in AI related industry.